Simpson-Computer-Technologies-Research/uwaterloo.courses/README.md

 <h3> Challenge Exceptions </h3>

 - mux module -> Used for api routing
-- fasthttp module -> Used for low memory http requests
+- fasthttp module -> Used for http requests
-- redis module > Used for Caching data
 - External Services -> Ex: Svelte, Redis, Hosting, etc.

 # About